Dk-21/MRI_Classification_App/README.md

       - Labels (`.txt`)
       - Export manifest file (`cvexport.manifest`).

-  4. Drop all of `model.tflite`, `labels.txt` and `cvexport.manifest` into your Android project's `assets/sample-tflite.cvmodel` folder.
+  4. Then, we dropped all of `model.tflite`, `labels.txt` and `cvexport.manifest` into our Android project's `assets/sample-tflite.cvmodel` folder and built an Android app.

-  5. Build and run.
+  5. Build and run the apk file on android device.

-*This sample has been tested on Pixel devices*

 ### Compatibility